sktuhin1995/Node.js/README.md

 # Node.js
- This is html chat service with node.js.
+ This project was created using Node Js.
+The purpose of this project to live chat with others.